 When using a cash machine, remain vigilant at all times.
-Be aware of what’s going on around you, and check if there are people behind you.
+Be aware of your personal space, what’s going on around you, and check if there are people behind you.

-If someone close to the cash machine is behaving suspiciously, or makes you feel uncomfortable, choose another.
+If someone close to the cash machine is behaving suspiciously, or makes you feel uncomfortable, choose another one.

 Equally, if someone attempts to talk to you when you’re drawing out cash, be very wary.

 Do not accept help from seemingly well-meaning strangers, and never allow yourself to be distracted.

 Make sure you keep your eyes on both your card and the money coming out of the machine at all times.

 Keep your PIN hidden

 Even if there is no-one in the vicinity, you still need to take precautions, and should stand close to the cash machine and cover the keypad when typing in your PIN.